 We can continue now.
 I apologize to anyone who needed to leave this article and seek solace or respite due to those two words in the previous paragraph.
 I can’t go back and edit it out without inflicting further trauma on myself.
 Moving along.

 Perhaps we just need to accept the brazen reality that all the conscious space that past meeting topics capture among our floating brain cells just drain from the mind as soon as they pour into it, like water through a sieve.
-Or perhaps like spicy burritos that go in quick and head out even quicker.
+Or perhaps it’s like spicy burritos that go in quick and head out even quicker.
 Not much nutrition in those things either, at least the fast food variety.
-All around good analogy to most meetings.
+All around a good analogy for most meetings.

 What I recall most about the meetings are the faces.
 Sullen, somber, distracted, daydreaming, fearful, annoyed.
 Doodling hands.
 Twitchy feet.
 Uncomfortable chairs.
 Sugary snacks.
 Not enough potty breaks.